 Combatting alcoholism and substance misuse hurts the person using the crutch, but it also hurts their family, friends, community and the nation as a whole.
 Al-Anon and Nar-Anon meetings are within the Alcoholics Anonymous and Narcotics Anonymous family, but these groups are geared toward the loved ones of those dependent on substances and alcohol.
 These fellowships are safe spaces to discuss and learn skills for coping with the effects of this disease.

 418 N. Yelm St.

 Pullman, WA 99163

 Seeking help for your recovery is an admirable step.
 Take your time in considering which option is the most likely to help you sustain sobriety for life.
-Putting your responsibilities on pause and travelling to another city may seem impossible but it could be the decision that saves your life.
-National facilities like the Recovery Village pride themselves on helping people transform their lives through the adoption of new technologies, medicines and practices.
-The Recovery Village understands the difficulty of the upcoming journey and strives to provide its’ patients with the space, privacy, time and subtle amenities to help you flourish.
+Putting your responsibilities on pause and travelling to another city may seem impossible, but it could be the decision that saves your life.
+If you’re seeking Washington rehab outside of Kennewick, consider the list below:

 - Gig Harbor